Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: Analysis Method

 In this model, the logarithmic mass bias normalization, \bWL, and the normalization of the scatter, \sWL, are functions of redshift and calibrated from the simulations at four redshift values: $z\in\{0.252, 0.470, 0.783, 0.963\}$.
 Therefore, we model the two parameters in the analysis as

 where $\bar p(z)$ is the mean value and $\Delta p(z)$ is the uncertainty of the corresponding parameter $p(z)$ at redshift $z$.
 We interpolate linearly to obtain the values for these parameters at any intermediate redshift.
-To accurately describe the uncertainty of the logarithmic mass bias $\bWL(z)$, the uncertainty in this parameter, $\Delta \bWL(z)$, is modeled as a linear combination of two redshift-dependent functions \citepalias{Bocquet24I}:
+To accurately describe the uncertainty of the logarithmic mass bias $\bWL(z)$, the uncertainty in this parameter, $\Delta \bWL(z)$, is modeled as a linear combination of two redshift-dependent components, which are both interpolated in the considered redshift range based on the values in Tab.~\ref{tab:WLmodel} \citepalias{Bocquet24Ia}:

-The values of the bias and scatter normalization parameters, Eqs.~\eqref{eq:WL_mass_rel} and \eqref{eq:WL_mass_var}, as well as their uncertainties at the simulation redshifts used in this work are summarized in Tab.~\ref{tab:WLmodel}.
+The values of the bias and scatter normalization parameters, Eqs.~\eqref{eq:WL_mass_rel} and \eqref{eq:WL_mass_var}, as well as their uncertainties at the simulation redshifts used in this work are summarized in Table~\ref{tab:WLmodel}.
 The uncertainties of these parameters include various elements such as uncertainties from baryonic effects, photo-$z$ calibration, miscentering and shear calibration \cite{Grandis21}.
 The total uncertainty is primarily influenced by uncertainties in baryonic effects at low redshifts, while at high redshifts, the uncertainty in photo-$z$ calibration becomes dominant.
-Overall uncertainty from the weak-lensing model remains small across the calibrated redshift range, contributing to approximately $1\,\%$ of the total uncertainty (see Figure~10 in \citetalias{Bocquet24I}).
+Overall uncertainty from the weak-lensing model remains small across the calibrated redshift range, contributing to approximately $1\,\%$ of the total uncertainty (see Fig.~10 in \citetalias{Bocquet24Ia}).